acyanbird/CMEEBootCampCW/week1/README.md

 ### [Shell scripting](https://mulquabio.github.io/MQB/notebooks/ShellScripting.html)

-This section include 5 files.
-I put them into `shell_scripting` subfolder of code.
+This section includes five files.
+I have placed them into the shell_scripting subfolder of `code`.
-`boilerplate.sh` will output a line with new line at the begin and the end of line.
+`boilerplate.sh` will output a line with new line at both the beginning and the end of the line.
-`variables.sh` deal with variables pass by arguments, and compare different between we pass 0 argument and 2 arguments.
-After improve the script, numbers of parameters pass to script is checked.
-And an error message will print out if incorrect number of parameters are passed to script.
+`variables.sh` deals with variables passed by arguments and compares the difference between passing zero arguments and two arguments.
+After improving the script, the number of parameters passed to the script is checked, and an error message will print out if an incorrect number of parameters are passed.
+`MyExampleScript.sh` This script demonstrates how to use variables in shell scripting.
+It shows two ways to display a greeting message using the $USER environmental variable. `$USER` variable will read the user name.
-`tabtocsv.sh` convert txt file into csv file by converting tab into commas.
-And save file by changing extension to csv.
+`tabtocsv.sh` convert txt file into csv file by changing tabs to commas.
+It saves the resulting file by changing the file extension to .csv.
-`CountLines.sh` checks if there is only 1 file pass into script, and then using `wc` store number of lines into NumLines variable and print it to terminal.
+`CountLines.sh` checks if exactly one file is passed to the script.
+If so, it uses the wc -l command to store the number of lines into the NumLines variable and then prints this number to the terminal.
-`ConcatenateTwoFiles.sh` check there are three arguments pass to script, and then combine first two files content and cover them into output file.
+`ConcatenateTwoFiles.sh` checks if three arguments are passed to the script.
+If they are, it combines the content of the first two files and writes the combined content to the output file (the third argument).
-`tiff2png.sh` will use `imagemagick` package convert tif file to png files.
-By sending command like `convert 1.tif 1.png`.
-It scan every tif image name, send them to for loop and convert them seperately.
+`tiff2png.sh` uses the imagemagick package to convert TIF files to PNG files.
+It does this by scanning for every TIF image, sending the filenames to a for loop, and using a command like convert 1.tif 1.png to convert them separately.

 ### [Version control with Git](https://mulquabio.github.io/MQB/notebooks/Git.html)
-This section create git repo to store all these files.
-Basic instructions about git and collaberation.
+This section creates a Git repository to store all these files.
+It also teaches basic instructions on Git usage and collaboration.

 ### [Scientific documents with Latex](https://mulquabio.github.io/MQB/notebooks/LaTeX.html)
-This section introduce how to write document in latex format.
-Script is in latex subfolder of code.
-For `CompileLaTeX.sh` file, it run multiple steps of converting tex file to pdf.
-It gets the argument as file name, first get incomplete pdf and aux file.
-Then bibtex command produce bbl and blg file.
-The third and final pdflatex run then updates aux file and produce final version of pdf.
-Now cleaning up the files generated during the production process that are no longer needed.
+This section introduces how to write documents in LaTeX format.
+The script is located in the code/latex subfolder.

+For the CompileLaTeX.sh file, it runs multiple steps to convert a TeX file to a PDF.
+It takes the file name as an argument and follows these steps:
+1. The first run of pdflatex generates an incomplete PDF and an .aux file.

+2. The bibtex command uses the .aux file to produce the .bbl and .blg files.

+3. The third and final run of pdflatex updates the .aux file and generates the final version of the PDF.

+4. Finally, the script cleans up the temporary files (like .aux, .bbl, .blg, etc.) that were generated during the production process and are no longer needed.